 CSH has been used for generations to guide school health in a way that's coordinated and reinforcing.
 It goes beyond one-time activities like wellness fairs or invited speakers, and helps us focus on improvements that are meaningful, effective, and likely to last.

-CSH can provide stability and balance as we move forward in K-12 schools.
-It's a framework for prioritizing school wellness across four components:
+CSH is a framework for prioritizing school wellness across four components:

 Social and physical environments

 Social environments shape how both students and staff feel at school.
 They include:

 - Positive relationships between students, their peers, and school staff

-- Ways of welcoming and including all students within a classroom or learning cohort, and promoting belonging
+- Ways of welcoming and including all students within a classroom or school, and promoting belonging

 - Opportunities for students to be full and equal partners in decision-making about their school experience